 Rising from the waters and seemingly clinging to its steep cliffs are a succession of small villages and settlements made up of sugar-cube white houses and churches topped with the island’s iconic blue domes.

-The main villages to look out for are Fira (the capital), Imerovigli, and Oia, the latter said to be one of the most romantic spots on the Greek islands.
+The main villages to look out for are Fira (the capital), Imerovigli, and Oia, one of the most romantic spots on the Greek islands.

 Start the day while it’s still relatively cool with a trip to Nea Kameni, one of the two lava islands in the bay that separates Thirassia from Santorini and was formed a little more than 400 years ago.